 - Cuts longer than ½ inch (12 mm) usually need sutures.

-- Any open wound that may need sutures should be checked and closed as soon as possible (ideally, within 6 hours).
-There is no cutoff, however, for treating open wounds to prevent wound infections.
+- Any open wound that may need sutures should be seen as soon as possible.
+Ideally, they should be checked and closed within 6 hours.
+Reason: To prevent wound infections.
+There is no cutoff, however, for treating open wounds.

 Cuts Versus Scratches: Helping You Decide

-- The skin (dermis) is 2 mm (about 1/8 inch) thick.
+- The skin is about 1/8 inch (3 mm) thick.

 - A cut (laceration) goes through it.